Gecko-FOSS/basis/README.md

 | `browserify` | Passed directly to Browserify |

 #### type `styles`
-The `styles` transform compiles an entry point Sass file into a single CSS bundle.
+The `styles` pipeline compiles an entry point Sass file into a single CSS bundle.

 The `config` parameter is an object with the following keys: